 The fight against Danehof has had catastrophic consequences for all of them, and they can only get their lives back by defeating the dark men.
 But how does one fight an invisible enemy?

-THE FROZEN FLAMES is a sequel to the first two volumes in the series featuring Niels Oxen, HANGDOGS and THE DARK MEN.
+The Frozen Flames is a sequel to the first two volumes in the series featuring Niels Oxen, Hangdogs and The Dark Men.
+Together the first three volumes form The Danehof Trilogy.